 |Practice of Medicine III|

 Research opportunities are not mandatory, but the majority of MD students participate in some form of research during their educational career at Washington University School of Medicine.
-Our Medical Student Research Program provides a wide array of research opportunities to complement different student interests and suit various career paths.
+Our Medical Student Research Program provides a wide array of research opportunities to complement different student interests and to suit various career paths.
 For more information about these research opportunities and the application process, please reference the Office of Medical Student Research website.